Jeric T

-During this time, he became pals with Gary Chaw (Chinese:曹格), and even wrote for him.
+During this time, he became pals with Gary Chaw, and even wrote for him.
 Jeric began producing songs for other artists, and traveled countries including Singapore, Malaysia, Hong Kong, China and most notably Taiwan.
 He has also collaborated several times with Coldplay's producer, Danton Supple.

 In August 2010, he released his debut album, Absolutely Jeric (Chinese:絕對傑瑞).
 Although plagued by poor marketing and exposure, the album generated hits like Disbelief (Chinese:我不相信), Venice Tears (Chinese:為你濕的淚), White Cat (Chinese:白貓), which peaked at number seven on Channel [V] Top 20, and number twenty-eight on G-Music Top 100 songs of 2010.
 The album was launched in Taiwan only.

 Jeric's music is noted for displaying a wide variety of styles and influences, and contains elements of many different musical genres.
-As a child, he was highly influenced by artists such as Emil Chau (Chinese:周華健) and Jay Chou (Chinese:周杰倫) and would often practice singing to these artists songs.
+As a child, he was highly influenced by artists such as Emil Chau and Jay Chou and would often practice singing to these artists songs.
 Jeric also incorporates Blues and Soul inspired sounds into his work.
-Chris Yu (Chinese:游鴻明), renowned singer-songwriter, referred to Jeric as having "one of the best voices he has heard in years" after chancing upon his live singing on a radio show.
+Chris Yu renowned singer-songwriter, referred to Jeric as having "one of the best voices he has heard in years" after chancing upon his live singing on a radio show.